Kansas plan to lure big project snags on corporate tax cuts

 Senate Commerce Committee Chair Renee Erickson, a Wichita Republican, said the goal was to have multiple reductions in the corporate income tax so that Kansas is more competitive with other states.
 Texas has no corporate income tax; Oklahoma’s top tax rate dropped to 4% this year, and the top rates in Arkansas, Colorado, Missouri and New Mexico are lower than 6%, according to the nonprofit Tax Foundation.

-“Taking it down a half-percent one time is not going to get a competitive level,” Erickson said of the top Kansas tax rate.
+“Taking it down a half-percent one time is not going to get a competitive level,” Erickson said.

 The big-incentives program has had bipartisan support, but Sen. Tom Holland, a Baldwin City Democrat, said if GOP lawmakers stick to ongoing corporate tax cuts, “I can see a lot of senators running like scalded cats away from that deal.”

-“It’s fiscally irresponsible, and so we’ll have to address it,” said House Commerce Committee Chair Sean Tarwater, a Stilwell Republican.
+Senate President Ty Masterson, an Andover Republican, said the intent was to cut the rate every time the state closed a “mega-deal” with a company, so it would take 14 such deals to phase out the corporate income tax.
+In both chambers, GOP lawmakers also want to require legislators to review the big-incentives program after a year or two.

-Masterson said the intent was to cut the corporate income tax rate every time the state closed a “mega-deal” with a company, so that it would take 14 such deals to phase out the corporate income tax.
-The Senate’s version of the bill would require lawmakers to take another look at the big-incentives program next year.
+In the House, Republicans were leaning toward Masterson’s position that the corporate tax rate would drop only when the Commerce Department lands such a deal.

-“We’re on the phones now, trying to make sure that we have some understandings with each other,” Masterson said.
+“Now I’ve got to get conservative Republicans to fix a bill,” Tarwater said.

 Copyright 2022 The Associated Press.
 All rights reserved.